Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 • Images realistic and consistent; avoid filters, glamorisation.

-• Titles/credentials accurate; don’t imply specialist status you don’t have.
+• Titles/credentials accurate; don’t imply specialist status you don’t hold.

 • Moderate comments/tags to remove testimonials on owned channels.